Professional Reviews

 Kaspersky’s password manager isn’t bad, but it may be too basic for some users.
 It secures all of your passwords and other sensitive data — like bank cards, addresses, and notes — with 256-bit AES encryption and a strict zero-knowledge policy.

-The premium password manager (which comes with the Plus and Premium plans) doesn’t limit the number of passwords you can store, but the free version that comes with Kaspersky Standard only lets you store 15 passwords — which really isn’t enough for most people.
-Especially when you consider Norton’s free password manager lets you store unlimited passwords.
+The premium password manager doesn’t limit the number of passwords you can store (but it’s only included with the Plus and Premium plans).
+The free version that comes with Kaspersky Standard only lets you store 5 passwords — which is very limiting, especially when you consider Norton’s free password manager lets you store unlimited passwords.

-During my tests, Kaspersky’s auto-save and auto-fill worked perfectly every time.
-But keep in mind that Kaspersky can only auto-fill bank cards and addresses on PCs and Macs, not on mobile.
+During my tests, Kaspersky’s auto-save and auto-fill worked flawlessly every time.
+But keep in mind that to auto-fill bank card details and addresses on mobile, you’ll first need to enable the auto-fill functionality in Settings (it’s turned off by default).

 Kaspersky’s password vault is very simple to navigate.
 All of the features and options are clearly labeled and easily accessible.
 In addition to adding passwords (both for websites and applications), you can add bank cards, documents, addresses, and notes.
 Kaspersky also lets you organize your passwords into as many folders as you want.

 Kaspersky has a good password generator that you can access both from the app and from the browser extension.
 The generator can create passwords 4–99 characters long, including uppercase and lowercase letters, numbers, and symbols.
-However, there are no options to create passwords that are ‘easy to say’ or ‘easy to read’ — this is something that password managers like LastPass offer.
+Unfortunately, the available options do not include the ability to generate passwords that are ‘easy to say’ or ‘easy to read’ — this is something that password managers like LastPass offer.
+On the other hand, it does have a super helpful password history feature, which enables you to review the last 5 passwords you created and copied to the clipboard.

-Overall, Kaspersky’s password manager is basic and lacks many features dedicated password managers have.
+Overall, Kaspersky’s password manager is a pretty decent solution, but it lacks features the best standalone password managers have.
 But if you only need an easy-to-use, secure password manager for storing your passwords and other sensitive data, Kaspersky’s password manager is fine.

 View our full Kaspersky Password Manager Review

-Kaspersky’s Smart Home Monitor lets you see all of the devices connected to your Wi-Fi network.
-It’s a cool inclusion, but it’s super basic.
+Kaspersky’s Home Wi-Fi section includes a Smart Home Monitor and Wi-Fi Analyzer.
+The Wi-Fi Analyzer is a simple tool that helps you find the best location in your home for your router and identify the least crowded channel, while the Smart Home Monitor lets you see all of the devices connected to your Wi-Fi network.
+It’s a cool inclusion, but it’s somewhat basic.

-Although it showed I had multiple devices connected to my network, Kaspersky listed a lot of them as unknown devices.
-If I clicked on an unknown device, Kaspersky would list the device’s vendor, IP address, and Mac address, but that’s it.
-There’s no way to scan the device for vulnerabilities like you can with ESET’s network monitor.
+Kaspersky showed I had multiple devices connected to my network, and it correctly identified all of them.
+If I clicked on a device, Kaspersky would list the device type and its vendor, OC, IP address, and MAC address, and then offer to protect it.
+Unfortunately, there’s no way to scan the device for vulnerabilities like you can with ESET’s network monitor.

 I also wish there was a feature to create specialized profiles with different security settings for different Wi-Fi networks, like you can with Bitdefender’s network monitor.

-That said, I do appreciate how Kaspersky provides in-depth guides on its knowledge base on denying a device from the network you don’t trust.
+Finally, Kaspersky provides in-depth guides in its knowledge base on denying a device access to the network if you don’t trust it.
 You can access these guides via a link in each connection listed on the Smart Home Monitor.

 Overall, Kaspersky’s Smart Home Monitor is a cool inclusion, but it’s pretty basic.
 While you can see what devices are connected to your Wi-Fi network, you get very little control over them, and there’s no way to scan them for vulnerabilities.

-That being said, while the data leak checker is a decent inclusion, I think there are much better dark web monitors on the market.
-I ran the same email address through Have I been PWNED — a free online dark web monitor — and it found 18 breaches as opposed to Kaspersky’s 13.
+The data leak checker is okay, but there are much better dark web monitors on the market.
+I ran the same email address through Have I Been Pwned — a free online dark web monitor — and it found 18 breaches as opposed to Kaspersky’s 13 breaches.

-I was also disappointed that the dark web monitor is limited to your email address.
-Norton’s dark web monitor alerts you to breaches involving your bank account numbers, addresses, credit cards, and more.
+Overall, I much prefer Norton’s dark web monitor, which alerts you to breaches involving your specific bank account numbers, driver’s licenses, insurance IDs, addresses, credit cards, and more.

-Overall, Kaspersky’s data leak checker is a decent inclusion, but it’s disappointing it can only monitor your email address, and it finds less breaches than free online checkers.
+Kaspersky’s data leak checker is a decent inclusion, but it’s disappointing it doesn’t monitor specifics other than your email addresses and phone numbers, and it finds fewer breaches than free online checkers.

-Kaspersky’s parental controls (Safe Kids) are pretty good — they’re very intuitive and come with a lot of features that make it easy for you to protect your kids online.
+Kaspersky’s parental controls (Safe Kids) are really good — they’re very intuitive and come with a lot of features that make it easy for you to protect your kids online.
 Like the password manager, the parental controls are also downloaded as a separate app.
-Setup only takes a couple of minutes and includes a quick tutorial as well as advice on how to talk with your children about parental controls and internet safety.
+It only takes a few minutes to set up, and you’ll be guided by a helpful tutorial as well as advice on how to talk with your children about parental controls and internet safety.

 Here’s what’s included with Kaspersky’s Safe Kids: